Fisher's most powerful boat towed metal detector for ferrous and non-ferrous metals.

 The claim-to-fame of this pulse induction metal detector is its ability to ignore minerals in the environment while maintaining high sensitivity to all metal targets.
 The Pulse 12 is not affected by highly mineralized salt water, coral, high iron content rocks, or magnetic (black) sand, all of which cause erratic readings in conventional detectors.
 Also, the detection range is unaffected by the medium between the metal detector and the metal target.
 Performance does not change whether detecting through air, water, silt, sand, or solid coral.
 See technical data sheet for actual detection distances.

 The Pulse 12 system includes a 24 by 36 inch search coil with 150 feet of cable, tow fish, and a top-side control unit.
 The control unit features three sets of operator controls which allow up to three coils to be towed simultaneously.
 Both meter and audio readouts indicate target detection from each individual coil.
-Options include cable lengths up to 500 feet, UA-2 altimeter, RS232 output interface, Tracker software, and DDW-1 deep dive wing.
-The RS232 allows the Pulse 12 readout data along with GPS position coordinates to be displayed and stored on a computer.
+Options include cable lengths up to 500 feet, UA-2 altimeter, USB data output output interface, Tracker software, and DDW-1 deep dive wing.
+The USB data output allows the Pulse 12 readout data along with GPS position coordinates to be displayed and stored on a computer.
 The system is powered by two 12 volt batteries with a total power consumption of only 12 watts.

 An optional Microsoft Surface® tablet can be mounted in the control box lid, eliminating the need for a separate laptop computer making it a "sleeker" package.